TRUST & TRANSPARENCY

 Important limitations

 - Whether your specific home's plumbing adds contaminants (especially lead).
-In-home plumbing can leach lead regardless of what your utility reports.
+In-home plumbing can leach lead regardless of what your public water system reports.

 - Whether your private well is contaminated — SDWIS only covers public water systems.
 Well users should test annually through a certified lab.